koreo-dev/koreo.dev/docs/resource-function.md

 Currently, `locals` may not reference other `locals`.
 :::

-### Managed Resource Configuration
+## Managed Resource Configuration

-ResourceFunctions are meant to manage an external resource.
+ResourceFunctions are meant to manage (or, in the case of a read-only Function, _consume_) an external resource.
 That resource is defined by [`apiConfig`](#specapiconfig).
 In order to prevent dangerous escapes, `apiVersion` and `kind` are static strings and must always be specified.
 These are always overlaid onto the materialized resource view before it is applied to the cluster.

 ```yaml {7-14}
 apiVersion: koreo.dev/v1beta1